 - Annual Fee: $550

 There are other cards out there that will get you into airport lounges.
-But these three are clearly the best of the bunch in terms of the benefits they provide and the airport lounge access.
+But these three are clearly the best of the bunch in terms of the benefits – particularly lounge access.

-Some top-tier airline co-branded credit cards like the Delta SkyMiles® Reserve American Express Card, the United Club℠ Infinite Card, and the Citi® / AAdvantage® Executive World Elite Mastercard® will get you into their own lounges.
-But then you’re tied to that one airline, often paying the same or a similar hefty annual fee as one of these cards that will open far more lounge doors.
+Some top-tier airline co-branded credit cards will get you into their own lounges.
+But then you're tied to that one airline, often paying the same or a similar hefty annual fee as one of these cards that will open far more lounge doors.

 But which one should you choose: The Amex Platinum, Capital One Venture X, or the Chase Sapphire Reserve card?
 The answer will be different for everybody.
 All three cards earn you ultra-valuable flexible points currencies: American Express Membership Rewards, Capital One Venture Miles, and Chase Ultimate Rewards Points.
 Travelers should weigh these cards based on a number of factors, including location, airline status, future travel plans, and more.

-There’s no denying that the American Express Platinum Card is the most powerful among the credit cards with airport lounge access.
-If that’s your primary consideration for one of these top-tier cards, it’s the clear winner.
+Overall, there's no denying that the American Express Platinum Card is the most powerful among cards with airport lounge access.
+If that's your primary consideration for one of these top-tier cards, it's the clear winner.
 But the Capital One Venture X also provides great lounge access at a much cheaper annual fee cost of only $395.